frostedonut2812/adobe_devcraft_repo/README.md

 # Hackathon Prototype Submission 🚀

-Welcome to our  **Hackathon Prototype Repository** ! 🎉 This repository contains the codebase for our prototype submission in [Hackathon Name].
+Welcome to our  **Hackathon Prototype Repository** ! 🎉 This repository contains the codebase for our prototype submission in Adobe Devcraft.
 Feel free to browse through the code, experiment, and explore!

 ## 📌 About This Repository